ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 explain detailed design of adjusting signal to be compaible with ADC stage (bandwidth covered, confirm voltage level)

+emphasis on the science and design choices for AMS design

 ## Test Plan

 ## BOM